FabricMC/kotlin-fabric-discord-bot/readme.md

 * GITHUB_TOKEN = The github personal access token, with admin:org permission
 * GITHUB_ORG = The target github organisation for the github commands.
+* DISCORD_MINECRAFT_CHANNELS = A comma separated list of discord channels to send minecraft version updates to
+* DISCORD_JIRA_CHANNELS = A comma separated list of discord channels to send JIRA version updates to